COVID: Rave Year in Review

 Speaking with CBS News, Paul Gionfriddo – Mental Health America’s President and CEO – described the situation as “a second wave to the physical health wave of the pandemic” and he called on state and local leaders to “rebuild the mental health delivery system so it meets the needs of the people”.

-As the pandemic started, we highlighted the need for state and local leaders to provide credible public information and digitalize vulnerable needs registries.
+As the pandemic started, we highlighted the need for state and local leaders to provide credible public information and digitalize access and functional needs registries.
 We also explained the best way for businesses to communicate the what, when, and how of coronavirus to employees and how to conduct remote mental health wellness checks using our coronavirus response solutions kit.

 We also didn’t forget about those in the front line who were dealing with America’s deteriorating mental health – demonstrating how technology can better prepare first responders for the mental health crisis, how healthcare facilities can protect staff against mental health burnout, and how law enforcement agencies were partnering with support groups to keep people with mental health issues out of the criminal justice system.

 Sadly, along with the physical and mental consequences of COVID-19, lockdowns brought other problems.
-In response to increasing reports of domestic abuse, we suggested how digital vulnerable needs registries and safety profiles could ensure abuse survivors are given the appropriate support, while anonymous tip texting services could accelerate emergency response in domestic abuse cases.
+In response to increasing reports of domestic abuse, we suggested how digital access and functional needs registries and safety profiles could ensure abuse survivors are given the appropriate support, while anonymous tip texting services could accelerate emergency response in domestic abuse cases.

 During the year, many organizations experienced logistical issues due to remote working during lockdowns, or – as stay-at-home orders were relaxed – with short notice staff absences, supply chain delays, and coping with COVID-19 mitigation strategies such as social distancing in the workplace.
 There were also issues with customers refusing to conform with stores’ COVID-19 riles.